mohit2708/PHP/InterviewQuestions.md

-Ques.
-What is Abstraction ?
-Hiding internal details and showing functionality is known as abstraction.
-Abstract class is a class which contains at least one or more abstract methods.
-Abstract method is a method which is declared, but not defined.

-Abstract class ka hum obj nahi bana sakte hai... agar banate hai to fatal error dega: cannot instance abstract class.
-Agar hame abstract class ke function ko call karni hai to inherit karke call karenge.
-Ex:-
-<?php
-abstract class testParent
-{
-        	public function abc()
-        	{
-        	echo "mohit";
-        	}
-}
-class testChild extends testParent
-{
-        	public function xyz()
-        	{
-        	echo "saxena";
-        	}
-}
-$a = new testChild();
-$a -> abc();
-?>
 PHP 5 introduces abstract classes and methods.
 Classes defined as abstract may not be instantiated Classes that contains at least one abstract method must also be abstract.